teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 ## Sign the Application

+The application must be signed by a person (a) with authority to bind the company filing the application, and (b) with firsthand knowledge that the facts in the application are true.
+[TMEP 611.03](http://adlervermillion.com/tmep/tmep-0600.html#TMEP-600d1e1722) discusses who can sign a trademark application.

+<a href="/images/tm-app/14-sign-declaration.png"><img src="/images/tm-app/14-sign-declaration.png" ></a>

 Pick the "sign directly" radio bubble.
 Then sign your name in the "signature field" by typing it between two slashes like this: /Osbert Sitwell/.
 By signing the declaration, you are swearing that everything you just wrote is true.

-<a href="/images/tm-app/14-sign-declaration.png"><img src="/images/tm-app/14-sign-declaration.png" ></a>

 Click "Validate".
 Don't click "add signatory" unless you want to add a <em>second</em> signer.